 In non-clinical studies, the fertility of male and female rats was not affected (see section 5.3).
 Studies on patients receiving imatinib and its effect on fertility and gametogenesis have not been performed.
-Patients on imatinib treatment who are concerned about their fertility should consult with their physician.
+Patients concerned about their fertility on imatinib treatment should consult with their physician.